global-system/remotebloop/README.md

 # RemoteBloop
 A set of tools to make easier adding remote compilation to the bloop server
 ## Attention
-The project is in experimental stage.
+The project is frozen, see for details: https://github.com/scalacenter/bloop/issues/1351

 See also: https://github.com/scalacenter/bloop/issues/1091
 ## Project goals